EA Sponsor CE Reporting

 - CE program completion date

-We do ask for your PTIN number when you enroll in a course, as required by the new CE reporting requirements.
+We ask for your PTIN number when you enroll in a course, as required by the IRS CE reporting requirements.

 Verification of correct reporting of CE hours